Artificial Intelligence Collaborative Planning and Human-Computer Communication

 Professor Grosz has made seminal contributions to the fields of natural-language processing and multi-agent systems.
 She developed some of the earliest computer dialogue systems and established the research field of computational modeling of discourse.
 Her work on models of collaboration helped establish that field and provides the framework for several collaborative multi-agent and human-computer interface systems.
 Her research currently is focused on exploring ways collaborative multi-agent systems and collaborative interfaces can improve the systems patients and physicians use for health care planning and communication.

-Grosz is a member of the National Academy of Engineering, the American Philosophical Society, and the American Academy of Arts and Sciences and a fellow of the Association for the Advancement of Artificial Intelligence (AAAI), the Association for Computing Machinery, and the American Association for the Advancement of Science.
-In 2009, she received the ACM/AAAI Allen Newell Award for “fundamental contributions to research in natural language processing and in multi-agent systems, for her leadership in the field of artificial intelligence, and for her role in the establishment and leadership of interdisciplinary institutions.”
+Grosz is a member of the National Academy of Engineering, the American Philosophical Society, the Royal Society of Edinburgh, and the American Academy of Arts and Sciences and a fellow of the Association for the Advancement of Artificial Intelligence (AAAI), the Association for Computing Machinery, and the American Association for the Advancement of Science.
+She received the ACM/AAAI Allen Newell Award in 2009 for “fundamental contributions to research in natural language processing and in multi-agent systems, for her leadership in the field of artificial intelligence, and for her role in the establishment and leadership of interdisciplinary institutions.”
+In 2015, she was presented the IJCAI Award for Research Excellence in recognition of her "pioneering research in Natural Language Processing and in theories and applications of Multiagent Collaboration."

 Grosz is also known for her role in the establishment and leadership of interdisciplinary institutions, and she is widely respected for her contributions to the advancement of women in science.
 From 2007-2011, Professor Grosz served as interim dean and then dean of Harvard’s Radcliffe Institute for Advanced Study, and from 2001-2007 she was the Institute’s first dean of science, designing and building its science program.